davisjustinw/luned/README.md

 ## Code of Conduct

-Everyone interacting in the Weather911 project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'davisjustinw'/luned/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Luned project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/davisjustinw/luned/blob/master/CODE_OF_CONDUCT.md).